Kirby Star Allies: Gameplay

 Kirby Star Allies is a 2.5D platform game played from a side-on perspective.
 Players control the series' titular protagonist Kirby, who can be accompanied by up to three companions.
 Kirby can throw hearts at enemies to turn them into allies.
 The game can be played alone with the game's AI controlling companions or cooperatively with other players controlling companions.
-When Kirby has companions, new special attacks become available which allow Kirby to combine his abilities with those of his allies', a feature not seen since Kirby: Squeak Squad.
+When Kirby has companions, new special attacks become available which allow Kirby to combine his abilities with those of his allies', a feature introduced in Kirby: Super Star, and not seen since Kirby: Squeak Squad.
 The elemental fusions last for as long as the power is held or until a new element is introduced over it, while some of the combinations are single-use moves that bear more of a resemblance to the combinations found in Kirby 64: The Crystal Shards.
 When Kirby has three allies, they can perform "Friend Actions" on specific stages, like "Friend Train" and "Friend Star."
 Scattered throughout each level are stars which can grant Kirby an extra life if 100 are collected.
 Doors act as checkpoints where Kirby can respawn if he loses a life.

 The game also introduces the "Dream Friend" system, which allows the player to call upon characters from past Kirby games as special allies with expanded movesets.
 Bandana Waddle Dee, King Dedede, and Meta Knight can all be unlocked as Dream Friends through progression in Story Mode.
 Additional Dream Friends have been added via software updates.